ghc/ghc/docs/users_guide/exts/poly_kinds.rst

 It is thus quantified over, giving ``X`` the kind ``forall k1 (k :: k1).
 Proxy k -> Type``.

-The detection of CUSKs is enabled by the :extension:`CUSKs` flag, which is switched on by default.
+The detection of CUSKs is enabled by the :extension:`CUSKs` flag, which is switched off by default in GHC2021 and on in Haskell98 and Haskell2010.
 This extension is scheduled for deprecation to be replaced with :extension:`StandaloneKindSignatures`.

 .. index::
    single: standalone kind signature